Non-local Boundary Value Problems, stochastic resetting and Brownian motions on graphs: Introduction

+In the present work we provide rigorous results for non-local boundary value problems (NLBVPs) on networks.
+We consider the problem to find a solution together with its probabilistic characterization to

-for the heat equation on the positive real line.
-The non-local operators appearing above are given by the Caputo-Dzherbashian (type) derivative $\mathfrak{D}^\Psi_t$ and the Marchaud (type) derivative $\mathbf{D}^\Phi_{x-}$ where $\Psi$ and $\Phi$ are Bernstein symbols characterizing the operators.
-The probabilistic representation of the solution is written in terms of a Brownian motion reflected at zero, we show that the spatial condition controls an additive part acting on the reflecting Brownian motion whereas the time condition introduces a time change acting on the local time (at zero) of the reflecting Brownian motion.
-The additive part pushes away from zero the process and the time change forces the process to stop for a random amount of time.
+where $\mathcal{G}$ is a metric graph (star graph).
+The analysis on network can be carried out by considering union of star graphs.
+The analysis on star graphs can be obtained from the half line via equivalence (see Theorem \ref{thm:equiv})).
+The non-local operators appearing above are given by the Caputo-D\v{z}rba\v{s}jan (type) derivative $\mathfrak{D}^\Psi_t$ and the Marchaud (type) derivative $\mathbf{D}^\Phi_{x-}$ where $\Psi$ and $\Phi$ are Bernstein symbols characterizing the operators.
+The probabilistic representation of the solution to \eqref{NLBVPgraphIntro} is given in Theorem \ref{thm:Xpallinodelay} after the presentation of the preparatory results.
+This representation on star graphs can be written in terms of a Brownian motion on $[0, \infty)$ reflected at zero for which we show that the spatial condition controls an additive part acting on the reflecting Brownian motion whereas the time condition introduces a time change acting on the local time (at zero) of the reflecting Brownian motion (see Theorem \ref{fracdyntm}).
+The additive part $\mathsf{L_{\gamma_t}}$ (see formula \eqref{process}) pushes away from zero the process and the time change $S_t^{-1}$ (see formula \eqref{TimeChangeS}) forces the process to stop for a random amount of time.
 Due to the right-continuity, the stop occurs immediately after the jump.
-Furthermore, the process stops for an independent amount of time and it jumps for an independent distance from the origin.
+We underline that the process stops for an independent amount of time (see Theorem \ref{thm:HTstar}) and jumps for an independent distance from the origin (the discussion around formula \eqref{process}).
+Such a behavior can be associated with a well-known dynamic often referred to as restart or resetting depending on the literature.
+Moreover we underline the following facts: i) if $\rho_e = 0$ for avery $e \in \mathcal{E}$, then $\Psi$ controls the holding times at the star vertex and $\Psi^\prime (0)=\infty$ means that such a vertex is trapping for the Brownian motion on $\mathcal{G}$ (see formula \eqref{meanHTgraph}); if $\eta=0$, then $\Phi$ controls the jumps away from the star vertex and the jumps can be associated with a subordinator with finite or infinite activity (local or non-local ${\bf D}^\Phi_{x-}$).
+We also underline that $\rho_e>0$ for some $e \in \mathcal{E}$ says that the star vertex is repulsive (we have jumps) whereas $\eta>0$ says that we may have finite holding times with infinite mean. \\